Physical Therapist Services for Children

 Developing regular physical activity habits in children and adolescents is essential for growth and development.
-If continued into adulthood, regular physical activity can prevent or improve many chronic diseases.
+If continued into adulthood, physical activity can reduce the risk of developing many chronic diseases and also improves them.
 Physical therapists help children of all abilities participate and reach their unique potential.

 Pediatric physical therapists work together with children and their families to:

 - Promote a child’s development.

 - Enhance learning opportunities.

 - Increase the ability to take part in physical activities at home, school, and in the community.

 - Reduce and manage pain.

 - Ease challenges with daily caregiving.